damianhakert/damianhakert.github.io/source/handbook/customer-success/demo-script/index.html.md

 ### Front page navigation

 - Screen areas
    - Left hand navigation bar
        - Top - Open and close navigation bar
        - Upper part - Global navigation
        - Lower part - Currently logged-in user
    - Top navigation - context-sensitive based on selected left hand item
        - Tasks
    - Upper right area
        - Todos
        - New project
        - Sign out

 ### Left hand global navigation items

 - Projects - list of projects the current user has access to
    - Explain ‘your projects’ ‘starred projects’ and ‘explore projects’
        - Your projects -- projects you have specific access to
        - Starred projects -- projects you have marked as special to you
        - Explore projects -- all projects you have any access to
    - These filters are used throughout the product
 - Todos - tasks of note for the current user
 - Activity - Recent push events, merge requests, etc.
+   - Commit list - equivalent to 'git log'
 - Groups - Collections of projects
 - Milestones - Organizes issues and merge requests
 - Issues - Defect / task tracking